Conditions for Use of Campus Computing Resources

 - Do not respond to emails phishing for personal or institutional information.

 - Do not store passwords or usernames in a non-secure location.

 - Do not allow unauthorized individuals into your office or to access your computer.
 Request Id information from unfamiliar individuals.

-- Notify UIS (via helpdesk) when a student or departmental employee terminates employment with SSU or leaves the department.
+- Notify ITS (via helpdesk) when a student or departmental employee terminates employment with SSU or leaves the department.

-- Notify UIS (via helpdesk) when an electronic data transmit process (dialup transmission or the internet) is needed to complete a University business function.
+- Notify ITS (via helpdesk) when an electronic data transmit process (dialup transmission or the internet) is needed to complete a University business function.